 So, which one should you use?
-Well, in my opinion, I think you should experiment with a different type of calendars and find what works best for you.
+Well, in my opinion, I think you should experiment with different types of calendars and find what works best for you.
 Remember you can use more than one calendar each month or throughout your bullet journal.

-I personally use 2-3 calendars per month in my bullet journal monthly spread.
-The full month calendar, a weekly calendar, and sometimes a small look ahead calendar.
+I personally use 2-3 calendars per month in my monthly spread.
+The full month calendar, a weekly calendar, and sometimes a small look ahead calendar on my cover page.

 *Disclosure – This post may contain affiliate links.
 This means that at no cost to you I could earn a commission if you click through and make a purchase.
 To learn more about my disclosure policy you can find that information here.